-A capo, or capodastro (Italian for 'head of fingerboard'), is a device used by guitarists to clamp all the strings at a given fret position, allowing open position chords to create other keys.
+A capo, capodastro (Italian for 'head of fingerboard') or capo tasto, is a device used by guitarists to clamp all the strings at a given fret position, allowing open position chords to create other keys.
 Capos also lower the action of the strings and shorten the scale length.
 A shorter scale length produces a different timbre, one that is similar to that of a shorter stringed instrument.

 In effect, a capo creates a new nut, so fret numbers are altered accordingly.
 For example, a capo on the second fret would mean that fret three is now fret one when marked in tab (guitar tablature).

 Capos may be used with instruments other than the guitar, including some varieties of mandolin and the four-string banjo

 Types of capo